Insider Travel Guide: Incredible Getaways in Quebec 🇨🇦

 Here, you can enjoy the Changing of the Guard ceremony and tour the historic Fortifications, which stretch nearly 4.6 kilometres and tell tales of Old Quebec’ City’s military past.
 Walking along them offers breathtaking views of the city, the St. Lawrence River, and the surrounding landscapes.

-Whether you’re a history enthusiast or simply seeking panoramic views of the city, the Citadelle is an absolute must-visit and a memorable highlight of any trip to Quebec.
+Whether you’re a true romantic, a history enthusiast or simply seeking panoramic views of the city, the Citadelle is an absolute must-visit and a memorable highlight of any trip to Quebec.

 Home to Quebec’s National Assembly, the Parliament Building is a stunning example of Second Empire architecture.
 It’s located located in the Upper Town, just outside the fortifications.